-- After two minutes have passed, press the brake pedal to wake the vehicle.
+- After two minutes, press the brake pedal or open the door to wake the vehicle.

-Pairing allows you to use your Bluetooth-capable phone hands-free to make and receive phone calls, access your contact list, recent calls, etc. It also allows you to play media files from your phone.
-Once a phone is paired, Model S can connect to it whenever the phone is within range.
+Pairing allows you to use your Bluetooth-capable mobile device hands-free to make and receive phone calls, access your contact list, view your recent calls, etc. It also allows you to play media files from your device.
+Once a device is paired, Model S can connect to it whenever the device is within range.

-To pair a phone, follow these steps while sitting inside Model S:
+To pair a Bluetooth device, follow these steps while sitting inside Model S:

-- Ensure both the touchscreen and the phone are powered on.
+- Ensure both the touchscreen and the mobile device are powered on.

-- On your phone, enable Bluetooth and ensure it is discoverable.
+- On your device, enable Bluetooth and ensure it is discoverable.

-Note: On some phones, this may require you to go to Bluetooth Settings for the remainder of the procedure.
+Note: On some devices, this may require you to go to Bluetooth Settings for the remainder of the procedure.